Our grading system explained

 The world's finest range of high performance clothing and sleeping bags.

 Berghaus is a leading UK outdoor clothing and equipment brand.
 A full catalogue of products, together with updates on sponsored individuals and expeditions and latest news from the company can be found on their website.

 Nomad Travel & Outdoor

-Nomad have been kitting out travellers since 1990.
-Our ethos is the same today as it was then to ensure every traveller leaves with the correct clothing, equipment and medical supplies for their trip.
-Nomad also offer a free kit out consultation service simply book an appointment at your nearest Nomad store and clinic.
+Nomad has been kitting out travellers since 1990.
+Their ethos is the same today as it was then - to ensure every traveller leaves with the correct clothing, equipment and medical supplies for their trip.
+Nomad also offer a free kit out consultation service at your nearest Nomad store and clinic.